WEC Hypercar at a glance

 Lamborghini

-The as-yet-unnamed Lamborghini Hypercar entry marks the Italian marque’s first foray into top-class endurance racing in its history – starting 2024.
+Lamborghini will be making its first foray into top-class endurance racing in its history – starting 2024.
 Previous motorsport activities have been almost exclusively limited to GT racing, notably in the USA with a multiple-car customer racing GTD effort.

 • Car type: LMDh